testingisdocumenting/znai/znai-docs/znai/flow/lookup-paths.md

 # Class Path Lookup

-Znai is written using Java and can access resources in class path.
+Znai is written using Java and can access resources from the classpath.
 Using class path lookup you can include snippets from projects deployed to, for example, Maven Central.

 :include-file: maven-class-path.xml {highlight: "classifier"}